Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 Sales Onboarding Tip #2.
 Show Reps What ‘Good’ Looks Like

-You should show your reps what ‘good’ looks like at each stage of the sales cycle.
+As a sales manager, you should show your reps what ‘good’ looks like at each stage of the sales cycle.

 This means getting scenario-specific:

 - What does a good discovery call look like?